BrightLocal/apiclient-php/README.md

 BrightLocal API
 ===============

-A basic PHP wrapper to make using the BrightLocal API a little easier.
+A basic PHP client to make using the BrightLocal API a little easier.
 It takes care of authentication so you just need to specify which method you want to call and pass parameters.

 Installation
 ------------